lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

-Refactor Life:
-- Maybe make parameterized a setup stage method that does the one-time setup
-- Maybe make drawScene a separate parameterized method, to shorten the startGfx method
-- bump version to 1.1.0

 Make some games boards larger now that you can control margin & width

-Add more boards (glider gun)
+Add more boards

-Add --alive-color & --dead-color?
+Add --alive-color & --dead-color to Config?

 Refactor Config implementation